-Vaccinations, whilst necessary to access education, are freely administered.25
+Vaccinations, whilst necessary to access education, were freely administered.

-NGO stepped in to provide language education classes to adults.
+NGOs stepped in to provide language education classes to adults, with Blue Door Education confirming that it received large numbers of applications from Ukrainian nationals.

 If the child beneficiary has special needs they would be treated as Maltese children with particular needs.